FD2906/AIPO/README.md

 The All Ireland Programming Olympiad (AIPO) is a national programming competition for secondary school students in Ireland.
 It challenges students with algorithmic problems that test both logic and coding skill.

 💻 Language Used
-	•	All solutions in this repo are written in C++
+	•	Solutions in this repo are written in C++

 📚 What This Repo Shows
 	•	Problem-solving under time constraints